 Please provide information about network activities in your state to support Flex Program activities.

-ICAHN began as a 501(c)(3) not-for-profit corporation in 2003 and now comprises all 51 CAHs, along with six small rural facilities.
-ICAHN has created a number of cost-effective hospital services based on member need, such as rural recruitment, access to group purchasing, HCAHPS, engagement surveys, external peer review, CHNA, rural nurse preceptor training, rural nurse residency program, wellness coordination and programming, education and training, information technology (IT) technical support, and access to managed care contracting, coding, and other shared services.
+ICAHN began as a 501(c)(3) not-for-profit corporation in 2003 and now comprises all 51 CAHs, along with five small rural facilities.
+ICAHN has created a number of cost-effective hospital services based on member need, such as rural recruitment, access to group purchasing, HCAHPS, engagement surveys, external peer review, CHNA, rural nurse preceptor training, rural nurse residency program, wellness coordination and programming, education and training, information technology (IT) technical support, access to managed care contracting, coding, and other shared services.
 ICAHN hosts 16 peer network groups and has more than 45 listservs designated to specific management and leadership roles within the hospitals and clinics.
-ICAHN manages the MBQIP and the QHi program.
-In June 2014, ICAHN established the IRCCO as an LLC (Limited Liability Company) and submitted a Medicare Shared Savings Program (MSSP) application to CMS, which was approved on November 18, 2014.
+ICAHN manages the MBQIP program.
+In June 2014, ICAHN established the IRCCO as an Limited Liability Company (LLC) and submitted a Medicare Shared Savings Program (MSSP) application to CMS, which was approved on November 18, 2014.
 There are 21 CAHs and three rural hospitals participating in the IRCCO program.

 Please provide information about cross-state collaborations you may be working on related to the Flex Program.

 ICAHN has collaborated with North Dakota for the last two years to improve patient experience in the emergency department.
-Eleven hospitals have participated in a pilot program to offer patient feedback immediately during their visit in the emergency department by using a tablet and asking 12 questions.
-This method of surveying has provided a growth of over 60% response rates in patient feedback as compared to the prior mailed survey utilizing the CMS pilot Emergency Department Consumer Assessment of Healthcare Providers and Services (ED CAHPS) tool.
+Eleven hospitals have participated in a pilot program to offer patient feedback immediately during their visit in the emergency department by using a tablet for asking 12 questions.
+This method of surveying has provided growth of over 60% response rates in patient feedback as compared to the prior mailed survey utilizing the CMS pilot Emergency Department Consumer Assessment of Healthcare Providers and Services (ED CAHPS) tool.
 Quarterly educational offerings provide sharing of best practices among the pilot hospitals as well as those shared nationally via web research.
-The results of this collaborative have been offered to the National Rural Health Association and offered at Custom Learning national annual conference.
+The results of this collaborative have been offered to the National Rural Health Association, as well as at Custom Learning national annual conference.